Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

 I just mentioned how the probability for the symbol and ESC is set, and that we increment the counter by 1.
 However, I didn’t explain what happens next with the SEE context value.
-We begin adapting it!
+We're begin adapting it!

 ```
 u8 SEEState:getBinMean(u16 Scale)